pal-ayaya/palia-leaks/index.md

 ⠀
 ## Old Air temple concept

 Air temple used to have extensive climbing sections.
-This was most likely removed because many players really disliked the climbing challenge.
+This was most likely removed because of negative feedback about the climbing tower challenge.

+The floating tubes are spinning boulders, the rectangular platforms are moving platforms.

 <video src="./old-air-temple-1.mov" controls style="width: 100%"></video>
 <video src="./old-air-temple-2.mov" controls style="width: 100%"></video>